Are you concerned that your child needs stronger eyeglasses?

 - Prolonged use of digital devices has been linked to myopia progression.
 Children spend many hours on all different types of devices— smartphones, tablets, computers, etc. Prolonged usage of digital devices can place excessive stress on a child’s focusing skills, which can lead to eyestrain and myopia progression.

-- Prolonged near vision tasks of any kind— reading, writing, computer use, smartphone use, etc. has been shown to be a possible cause of myopia progression.
+- Prolonged near vision tasks of any kind— reading, writing, computer use, smartphone use, etc. have been shown to be a possible cause of myopia progression.

 Adjust the factors you can control